 SecurityMetrics

-One of SecurityMetrics features in their PCI program is FastPass, a service that reduces questions and pre-fills in answers based on what payment technology a merchant may be using.
+One of SecurityMetrics' features in their PCI program is FastPass, a service that reduces questions and pre-fills answers based on what payment technology a merchant may be using.

 Additionally, with SecurityMetrics’ PCI program, acquirers can track their merchants’ compliance in one place and can report on over 100 fields of data.
 This gives you the option to stay shallow or drill down deep.
 It's up to you and your needs.